kheder-hassoun/Chat-App-Desktop-/README.md

 ## Project Structure

-The project is organized into two main applications, each with a cleanly separated package structure for easier understanding and maintenance:
+The project is organized into two main applications, each with a cleanly separated package structure for easier understanding and maintenance

 ### Structure Overview